A Horse’s Neck Cocktail To Horse Around Happily With…

 We have some new tenants moving into the stables here this month, so in their honour this month’s cocktail is the redoubtable Horse’s Neck.

 From its name it could, in fact, be composed of practically anything because the idea is that it’s named after the shape of the continuous spiral of lemon rind that hangs over the lip of the glass, supposedly invoking the silhouette of a horse’s neck.
-In fact, as I have discovered, this requires the sculptural skills of a Michaelangelo, rather than any fancy barman mixicology skills.
-So moving on swiftly we should look at the ingredients.
+Some people substitute lime rind, and some orange (I think this is too sweet).
+In fact, as I have discovered, making this particular garnish requires the sculptural skills of a Michaelangelo, rather than any fancy barman mixicology skills.
+For a demonstration as to how to do this see the Saveur video further down this post.
+The less said about my efforts the better, so moving on swiftly let’s take a look at the ingredients.

-What provides the sweet?
+The best cocktails all have elements of sweet, strong, and bitter.
+What provides the ‘sweet’ in this cocktail?
 The ginger ale (Schweppes is good).
-What provides the strong?
-The bourbon.
-The two work well together because they both have a bit of fire and caramel.
-What provides the bitter?
+What provides the ‘strong’?
+The brandy, or the bourbon, or if you are sitting in Canada, the rye.
+For the difference between bourbon and rye follow this link.
+The ginger and the spirit work well together because they both have a bit of fire and caramel.
+So what provides the ‘bitter’?
 The lemon and the Angostura bitters.

 As you sip your Horse’s Neck, why not listen to this calming music from Mark Knopfler and Chet Atkins’ appropriately named album, Neck and Neck.